roasticle/minqlx-plugins/README.md

 - if vote passes will reload current map with voted factory
 - !gungames to show all available options
 - available triggers: !glovelove !mgs !shotties !nades !rockets !lgs !rails !plasmas !bfgs !nails !mines !chainguns !hmg !kami
-- note: just added hmg and kami, you will need to update the workshop item as well for them to work

 <strong>mapoo.py</strong> - allows multiple mappool files that change automatically based on player number
 - the mappool files should be all located in your baseq3 folder